compulim/azure-webapp-for-containers-template/README.md

 1. Create a new GitHub repository based on this template
 1. Enable Travis CI on the GitHub repository
    - Set environment variable `DOCKER_IMAGE_NAME` to `myapp-image`
+   - Travis CI will also help you to verify the pull request

 ### Microsoft Azure